 Presbyterian Women (PW) Circles meet the first week of each month for Bible study, fellowship, and service/mission opportunities.
 Women’s circles are always open to new members.
 Most circles meet from September through May.
 Click here for more information .

-If you are currently a member of MOPS, click here for more information and to register for MOPS.
+Click here for more information and to register for MOPS

 MOMSnext, a branch of MOPS International, is an open, accepting place for mothers to come, just as they are, to experience authentic community, personal growth, practical help and spiritual hope.
 MOMSnext will encourage, equip and develop moms in the elementary school phase of mothering.
 All mothers are welcome.
 Speakers will be geared toward mothers of elementary aged children (K-6).
 Click here for more information and to sign up for MOMSnext.